GuzH09/GuzHPortfolio/src/content/portfolio/en/portfolio.md

       - '@/assets/projects/thepathintotheabyss/project2.webp'
       - '@/assets/projects/thepathintotheabyss/project3.webp'
     details:
-      summary: 'Unofficial static website for "The Path Into The Abyss," an Argentine video game in development by Matias Rispau, based on the Argentine movie "The Abyss".
+      summary: 'Unofficial static website for "The Path Into The Abyss", an Argentine video game in development by Matias Rispau, based on the Argentine movie "The Abyss".
 Contains a Parallax Effect at the Home page developed purely with CSS.
 Made with HTML, JavaScript, and Tailwind.
 It is fully responsive and includes YouTube embeds, without affecting performance.'
       characteristics:
         - '3 pages plus 404 page.'
         - 'Fully responsive.'